 Step 3 Prepare the turkey for roasting.
 This includes a turkey brine recipe (which I will get to in a minute).
 After you brine the turkey, then brush the skin with our Turkey seasoned Herb butter.

 This is a simple butter that is made of up with herbs and butter that will add to the amazing turkey flavor.
-Plus make it turn out as a work of art after roasting!
-So this year try our super simple herb butter recipe.
+This year try our super simple herb butter recipe.

 Now if you are going to roast your turkey upside down, be sure to not use a wired rack in your roasting pan.
 This will leave an indention and odd roasting marks on your turkey.
-Unless you don’t care how your turkey will look.
+Unless you don’t care how your turkey looks.

 Step 4: Roast your turkey at 325 degrees.
 You will roast your turkey for 15 minutes for every pound of turkey.
 Check with your meat thermometer that your Thanksgiving turkey reaches an internal temperature of 180 degrees.